-Its Cogeco Communications Inc. ("Cogeco Communications") subsidiary is a telecommunications corporation operating through its business units Cogeco Connexion and Breezeline.
-Cogeco Communications provides Internet, video and phone services to residential and business customers in Québec and Ontario in Canada as well as in thirteen states in the United
+Cogeco Communications Inc. ("Cogeco Communications" or the "Corporation") is a telecommunications corporation operating through its business units Cogeco Connexion and Breezeline.
+Cogeco Communications provides Internet, video and phone services to residential and business customers in Québec and Ontario in Canada as well as in thirteen states in the United States.